max0l/HackTWK/Challenges/reversing/c-is-easy-and-secure-2/Walkthrough.md

 # C is super easy and secure 2

+For this challenge to work as intended you need to extract the server binary from the docker container.
+You can do that with:

+`docker cp CONTAINER-NAME:/app/program.elf ./program.elf`

 ## Patching the Binary to use it with libc of the server

 You need a tool like [pwninit](https://github.com/io12/pwninit) to locally link the libc and the linker .so of the server.